 – keep track of your custom paths, if you changed Gig Performer’s default locations, for example Gig Performer’s Recordings location or the Root folder for storing ChordPro files.

-Important note: Gig Performer v4.7 and later include a dedicated Locations tab in the Gig Performer options where some default folder locations can be set.
+Important note: Gig Performer v4.7 and later include a dedicated Locations tab in the Gig Performer options where you can set some default folder locations.
 Click here to learn more.
 The screenshots above apply to Gig Performer v4.5.

 NB: My personal practice is to store audio and MIDI files under the root of a system drive, e.g. C:\AudioFiles and C:\MidiFiles (or another drive), so that the path is independent of the user name (e.g. C:\Users\Nemanja\Documents\ …).